 Sam was predeceased by his wife Jean in January 2020.
 Surviving are sister-in-law Helen Parker; three children David Katz (Anne Csete), Daniel Katz (Marcy Tobin), and Miriam Katz; four grandchildren, Stephen Katz (Frances Hartmann), Jeffrey Katz (Alison Knight), Sean Summer, and Prairie Summer (Andris Bjornson); and five great-grandchildren (Alyssa and Brett Summer, Cedar Bjornson, Zelda Knight Katz, and Theodore Hartmann Katz); and dear friend Jilita.

 Sam’s family extends their gratitude to the people who helped care for him in his final months.

 A memorial service will be held when it is safe to travel and gather.

-To plant a tree in memory of Samuel Katz, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Samuel Katz, please visit our Tree Store

 Looking for something you can't find?
 We make it easy to get the answers you need.
 We are available by phone or e-mail, or drop by the office in person.
 We are always here to help.
 Please feel free to contact us at anytime.